Hastings & Hastings named one of the best car accident law firms in Chandler, Arizona by Expertise

 A new end of year report for 2019 by Expertise found that Hastings & Hastings is among the top 8 car accident law firms in the Chandler area

 CHANDLER, Ariz., Jan.
-14, 2020 /PRNewswire/ -- As the year 2019 has come to an end, Expertise, a trusted service professional comparison website, has named Hastings & Hastings as one of the best car accident attorneys in the region.
+14, 2020 /PRNewswire-HISPANIC PR WIRE/ -- As the year 2019 has come to an end, Expertise, a trusted service professional comparison website, has named Hastings & Hastings as one of the best car accident attorneys in the region.

 This prestigious honor was carefully presented to the law firm who has more than 125 years of combined legal experience.
 Hastings & Hastings offers a wide range of legal services.
 Their bi-lingual staff offers their services in both Spanish and English.
 This helps make them the best car accident lawyers in the city of Chandler.